PennLINC/xcp_d/docs/taskregression.rst

 ------------------

 Regressing out the effects of a task from the BOLD timeseries is performed in 3 steps:
-1. Create a task event timing .txt file
+ 1. Create a task event timing array
  2. Convolve task events with a gamma-shaped hemodynamic response function
  3. Regress out the effects of task via a general linear model implemented with xcp_abcd

-Create a task event file
+Create a task event array
 --------------------------
 First, for each condition (i.e., each separate contrast) in your task, create an Nx2 array where N is equal to the number of measurements (volumes) in your task fMRI run.
 Values in the first array column should increase sequentially by the length of the TR.
 Values in the second array column should equal either 0 or 1; each volume during which the condition/contrast was being tested should = 1, all others should = 0.

 For example, for an fMRI task run with 210 measurements and a 3 second TR during which happy faces (events) were presented for 5.5 seconds at time = 36, 54, 90, 174, 234, 276, 285, 339, 390, and 414 seconds::

  [  0.
 0.]
  [  3.
 0.]
  [  6.
 0.]